Calculation groups in Power BI

 Now all you need to do is use in on the report canvas in a visual of your choice.
 In my example I also added the normal Sales measure, in order to have it in the visual as well.
 This was just SELECTEDMEASURE().
 You can now use any measure, like Sales, Quantity, Profit, Revenue etc.

 I the above video you can see how I use it.
 If you do not want to show both Calculation Items in the visual, you can just filter in out in the filter pane, of give the user to choose using a slicer.

-You may not see the benefit yet, but as we all know reports can get very robust very quickly, and knowing this going in, will definitely reduce you time when creating measure upon measure.
+You may not see the benefit yet, but as we all know reports can get very robust very quickly, and knowing this going in, will definitely reduce your time when creating a measure upon the measure.

-Data Bear also offer great training program, visit our training page.
+Data Bear also offers a great training program, visit our training page.